-This course provides the opportunity for students to explore the processing of wood by using both hand and machine woodworking tools.
-This single semester woodworking experience introduces problem solving design methods using wood as the primary project material.
-Safety, wood science, hand carving, joinery, and processing techniques found in this course provide a foundation for more advanced levels of technical woodworking.
-Students will have the opportunity to apply their knowledge of woodworking through the design and construction of wooden spoons, hat rack, clock, and jewelry or keepsake box.
+Wood is an amazing renewable resource and is the primary building material used around the world.
+During this course this sustainable resource will be used to provide the opportunity for students to design and create useful objects using both hand and machine woodworking tools.
+This single-semester course introduces students to problem-solving design methods using wood as the primary material.
+Safety, wood science, hand carving, joinery, and basic machine knowledge found in this course provide a foundation for more advanced levels of technical woodworking.
+This course focuses on developing students' understanding of how to create without the need for thousands of dollars of expensive tools and equipment so they can hopefully continue to foster their skills at home after the course is over.
+Students will have the opportunity to apply their knowledge of woodworking through the design and construction of wooden spoons, clothes rack, clock, and a jewelry or keepsake box.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.